DASPRiD/RouterBenchmark/README.md

 router, the exact same routing structure is created.
 Then, the performance for both the first route matching and the last route matching is tested.

+To properly simulate per-request matching, as this is what usually happens, every router is destroyed after each iterations and completely re-created again.

 On an Intel Core i7-3930K CPU @ 3.20GHz, the following results were achieved:

 ```